 For broader gear recommendations, check out our guide to tech tools for the modern prepper.

-The strongest home security without monitoring works because of layered defense.
+The six layers of a prepper-ready DIY home security systemThe strongest home security without monitoring works because of layered defense.
 Each layer buys you time and information.
-Here’s the priority order I recommend.
+Here’s the order I recommend.

-Physical barriers stop or slow entry and give the best return for the money — period.
+Reinforcing a door frame with 3-inch screws and an upgraded deadboltPhysical barriers stop or slow entry and deliver the best return for the money — period.
 For under $30, you can dramatically improve your front door’s resistance.

 - Fit ANSI Grade 1 or 2 deadbolts